 Rationale:

 Reporting of monitoring results serves four main objectives: i) to inform competent authorities of any changes that can be related to adverse effects; ii) to allow verification of the quality and relevancy of data derived from monitoring to ensure the activities have been carried out in a manner that meets the intended objectives set out in the monitoring plan; iii) to indicate, if appropriate, the need for changes to the monitoring plan and/or other risk management strategies (or for follow-up studies or risk assessments); and iv) to recommend, if appropriate, the re-evaluation of a decision and the necessity of any emergency measures.

-The report of monitoring activities may be communicated in different forms, for example, depending on the target audience.
+[The report of monitoring activities may be communicated in different forms, for example, depending on the target audience.
 From the report, the regulatory authority should be able to interpret the results and decide whether or not a specific action is required.

 Points to consider: